Frequently Asked Questions

 In addition to my choice in ink and paper, I use an artist pencil to sign paper prints and a permanent pen to sign canvas prints.
 Thereby continuing the timeless tradition of artists in authenticating their own work.

-: EPSON’s Somerset Velvet Fine Art
+Paper: EPSON’s Somerset Velvet Fine Art

 This paper It is made of 100% cotton rag.
 It is quite heavy and thick.
 One square yard weighs over a pound (505 g/m²).
 While more expensive than traditional photo paper, the quality is outstanding.
 I particularly enjoy the look and feel of the paper.
 It has a textured surface.
 Reminds me of watercolor paper.